 If you want to use blogging to improve your content marketing and grow your business, you’ll need to start with a strategy that includes which topics you plan to cover in your blog.
 Do some keyword research to see what consumers are typing into the search engines to find brands like yours.
 Then, consider what other topics or questions might be relevant and create blog content around these topics.

 If you want to remain competitive in the busy digital marketplace, it’s vital that you find a way to grab your target audience’s attention and engage them quickly.
 Consumers today are viewing more video content than ever before.
 In fact, one-third of all online activity is spent watching video content.
-This fact makes video one of the best types of content marketing for reaching and engaging your target consumers, no matter what industry you are in.
+This fact makes video one of the best types of content marketing for reaching and engaging your target audience, no matter what industry you are in.

 - Based on research by Think, consumers now prefer to watch a video about a product first before buying it.
 Whether it’s a product review, unboxing or how-to videos, they will surely look for it online.
 It just shows how videos can greatly affect their decision to buy a product or not.